• Advertising

 Google Big Daddy SearchQuake

-Running ranking reports for clients is a standard part of an SEO’s job.
-This week I created a position report for a client – one for which we’d made significant gains in ranking for their targeted search phrase – and proudly sent off the report to them before a scheduled conference call to discuss our progress and status.
+This week, I created a position report for a client, one for which we had made significant gains in ranking for their targeted search phrase, and proudly sent it to them before a scheduled conference call to discuss our progress and status.

-“So you ARE ranking better from your area of the country and that particular data center which returns results to you.
+“So you ARE ranking better from your area of the country and that particular data center, which returns results to you.
 Things usually update to match in all data centers, but sometimes you may do better in one data center than in others.
-If you search from each individual IP address in that list discussed in the forum linked above, you’ll see different rankings and may find datacenters where you rank at the bottom of page two of results.”
+If you search from each IP address in that list discussed in the forum linked above, you’ll see different rankings and may find datacenters where you rank at the bottom of page two of results.”

 You might also search from that new “Big Daddy” data center referenced in that article above, which discusses upcoming Google ranking algorithm changes due soon.

-Another issue cropped up later in the day when I was doing further research for a different client and found, while we were speaking on the phone, that his results differed from my own on specific query operator searches.
-We were using the “site:businessdomain.com” query operator and the “allinurl:pick-your-own-URL” query operator to limit search results and got vastly different numbers of results and rankings for the same searches.
+Another issue arose later in the day when I conducted further research for a different client and discovered, while we were speaking on the phone, that his results differed from mine on specific query operator searches.

 Posted by Mike Banks Valentine